thorbjornium/Software-Manual/src/ripgrep.md

 `rg "\.jpg$"`

-Searches for files ending with `.jpg` in the current directory.
+Searches for lines ending with `.jpg` in the current directory.

 `rg "\d+"`